-And the following solution is the easiest way to bring back your favorite dark color clothes back.
+This method is the simplest way to get your favorite dark colors clothes back.

 Baking soda and hydrogen peroxide

-Apply the mixture to the old deodorant stains and let it work for at least 1-2 hours, and then put it in the washer and start a washing cycle.
+Apply the mixture to the old deodorant stains and let it work for at least 1-2 hours.

 Then put the clothing item in the washer and start a normal washing cycle.

 When finished, the stain should be completely removed.